 Annual Chaplaincy Meeting 2020 Our annual meeting was due to take place on Sunday 22nd March 2020 in Madremanya Church after the Church service but obviously Covid 19 got in the way of this.
 Our rescheduled meeting is going to take place on Zoom on 6th October 2020.
 As we are only allowed to have a maximum of 10 people at a physical meeting, the chaplaincy council agrees that a Zoom meeting is a more equitable way forward but recognising the legalities of the ACM, a small meeting of 10 people including the Wardens and Secretary will meet physically to ratify the decisions made via Zoom.
 Due to security, we can't put the Zoom invitation on here but it will be sent out on the daily email nearer to the time.

-All are welcome to attend but only members on the Electoral Roll of the Costa Brava Chaplaincy will be allowed to vote or ask questions.
+All are welcome to attend the meeting on Zoom but only members on the Electoral Roll of the Costa Brava Chaplaincy will be allowed to vote or ask questions.

 Please find below the nomination forms.